Mactaquac Provincial Park | Parks | Explore New Brunswick's Provincial Parks | NB Parks

 WINTER

-Grab your toboggan and zip down one of the 2 groomed sledding hills (Top 10 in Canada).
-Skate around a .4 hectare (1-acre) pond, cross-country ski on 7 km of groomed trails (classic and skate ski) or snowshoe at various locations in the park, maps are available upon request.
-Fat bikes, cross-country skis and snowshoes are available for rent at the park (first come, first served).
+Grab your toboggan and zip down one of the 2 groomed sliding hills (Top 10 in Canada).
+Skate around our beautiful pond, or try our forest skate trail.
+Cross-country ski on 7 km of groomed trails (classic and skate ski) or snowshoe at various locations in the park.
+Snowshoe, cross country skis, sliding tubes, helmets and fat bikes are available for rent at the park (first come, first served).
+Please see our "Dates and Rates" page for fees.
+Winter walkers can follow a well-maintained trail that begins at the park's main gate and continues through Campground 1.
 Leashed dogs are welcome.
+Enjoy the park camping experience all year round, even in winter, by spending the night in your tent or in a rustic shelter (reservations required).
+Snowmobile enthusiasts can ride to and in the park on safe, groomed trails.

+The park administration office is open daily from 8 a.m. to 4 p.m. throughout the winter.
 The sliding hills and skating pond are lit nightly until closing.
 Call ahead for weather conditions prior to cross-country skiing, ice skating, tobogganing or winter camping.

 Camping